HomeDev GuideAPI Reference

 .GetResult();

 Often, you want to search several known fields with stemming but also match text that is not in those fields.
 Although the All field does not support stemming, you can still search for it when using stemming.
-You can use the following code to search the Title and Content fields for blog posts and still match blog posts that do not contain the word cars in their Title or Content fields but do have the word in another field (such as tags).
+You can use the following code to search the Title and Content fields for blog posts and still match blog posts that do not contain the word cars in their Title or Content fields but have the word in another field (such as tags).

 client.Search<BlogPost>(Language.English)